kriskw1999/rust-event-queue/README.md

 ## Notes

 If you are on Linux you can run the servers directly but you have to replace the `equeue` and `delay_server` in the urls of both services with `localhost` and then you should be able to run the servers directly.

+## Greetings

+A huge thanks to Carl Fredrik Samson for the Asynchronous Programming in Rust book that guided me through the creation of this project.